click on the menu below to navigate this site

 The New Zealand side of the Pacific.

-We had speculated, last night over dinner, where the grapes were grown for all of the very pleasant wines we had been drinking.
-The question was answered for us today; everywhere we looked were fields of grapes growing in a very Napa like climate.
-To add to the grand panorama of the vineyards and brown rolling hills were snowcapped Alp like mountains in the background.
-After an hour or so of this scenery the road took us to the Pacific coast.
-We were then presented with the aqua blue ocean and rugged kelp covered shoreline; also very reminiscent of the Northern California coast.
+Last night, over dinner, we speculated where the grapes were grown for all the pleasant wines we had been drinking.
+Today, the question was answered - everywhere we looked were fields of grapes growing in a Napa-like climate.
+Adding to the grand panorama of vineyards and rolling hills were snowcapped, Alp-like mountains in the background.
+After an hour of this scenery, the road took us to the Pacific coast, presenting the aqua-blue ocean and rugged, kelp-covered shoreline, very reminiscent of the Northern California coast.

 The issue today was the continuation of our brake problem with the van.
-Even though we had, had the brakes checked earlier they continue to cause problems.
-So we called the owner once again, and once again organized to meet a mechanic this time at Kaikoura.
-The mechanic took only minutes to diagnose the problem which he claimed was a faulty master brake cylinder.
-This made sense as the brakes work, even though they are very spongy, but if you hold your foot on the pedal, it will eventually creep slowly to the floor.
-As the next part of our trip has us driving through the New Zealand Alps we felt it was not wise to go on without fully functioning brakes.
-We must now stay in Kaikoura until Tuesday when a replacement van will arrive.
+Even though the brakes had been checked earlier, they continued to cause problems.
+So, we called the owner again and organized to meet a mechanic in Kaikoura.
+The mechanic quickly diagnosed a faulty master brake cylinder.
+This made sense: while the brakes worked, they felt spongy, and if you held your foot on the pedal, it would slowly creep to the floor.
+Since the next part of our trip involved driving through the New Zealand Alps, we decided it was unwise to go on without fully functioning brakes.
+We now must stay in Kaikoura until Tuesday when a replacement van arrives.

 A view from Kaikoura.

-Campervans or RVs are an interesting way to travel.
-There are many grades of van, some are quite spartan and others are palatial.
-But they all have one thing in common; they are just fancy camping.
-Think back to the one time you woke up in your tent on a cold morning; remember how the cold would penetrate your sleeping bag.
-Like icy fingers the chill would claw at your poor luke warm flesh.
+Campervans, or RVs, are an interesting way to travel.
+There are many grades of vans - some quite spartan and others palatial - but they all have one thing in common: they are just fancy camping.
+Remember waking up in your tent on a cold morning, how the chill would penetrate your sleeping bag and claw at your lukewarm flesh?

-Fortunately for us our van has two heaters in it.
-One is driven by electrical power drawn from an electrical outlet in our parking area and the other uses propane gas.
-This morning we had both running full blast to fend off the cold.
+Fortunately, our van has two heaters: one powered by electricity from our parking area and the other using propane gas.
+This morning, we had both running full blast to fend off the cold.
 It was very, very cold in Kaikoura this morning.

 Tumultuous sky over Kaikoura.

-The walk we did was quite surprising.
-Surprising in how long it took to complete and what we saw on it.
-We walked from the campground through the little beach town of Kaikoura along the esplanade, to the tip of the isthmus.
-At this point we walked out on the rocky point of the peninsula to spot seals in a seal colony there.
-As we looked back behind us we had views of the ocean town with snowcapped mountains for a backdrop.
+The walk we did today was quite surprising - in how long it took and what we saw.
+We walked from the campground through the small beach town of Kaikoura, along the esplanade, to the tip of the isthmus.
+There, we ventured onto the rocky point to spot seals in a colony.
+Behind us were views of the ocean town with snowcapped mountains as a backdrop.

-Well our replacement van did arrive as planned.
-But when I got in it to test its brakes they were in worse condition than the current van.
-So we left both vans behind in Kaikoura and took the bus to Christchurch.
-We hope to continue our trip around the South Island in a rental car, but only time will tell how this works out.
-P.S. do not rent a campervan from Apollo they are an untrustworthy company with no customer service; and they have unroadworthy vehicles.
+Our replacement van arrived as planned, but when I tested the brakes, they were in worse condition than the current van.
+So, we left both vans in Kaikoura and took the bus to Christchurch.
+We now hope to continue our trip in a rental car, but only time will tell.
+P.S.
+Do not rent a campervan from Apollo; they are untrustworthy, with no customer service and unroadworthy vehicles.

 Kaikoura Video